The smartwatch market has come a long way since the original Pebble smashed Kickstarter records back in 2012.

 Of the Android Wear line-up, the Moto 360 2 offers some of the best customisation options around, and it also boasts standard 16mm, 20mm and 22mm fittings, so you can choose your own too.
 The same applies for Pebble and Vector and Pebble is also investing in a Smartstraps platform to add customisable functions, not just style.

 However, Apple Watch buyers beware.
-While the Apple Watch has a beautiful line-up of straps including the Milanese loop.
-While Apple's range of straps are expensive, you can bag a bargain by opting for a third party strap, which can save you hundreds of dollars.
+While the Apple Watch has a beautiful line-up of straps, including branded versions from the likes of Coach and Hérmes, these are expensive.
+You can bag a bargain by opting for a third party Apple Watch strap, which can save you hundreds of dollars.

-Dustproofing and waterproofing are other features to watch out for, particularly if you spend more of your time in the great outdoors than in an office cubicle and many smartwatches carry an IP67 rating.
-The Sony SmartWatch 3 ups this to IP68 (double the depth of water for double the time).
+Dustproofing and waterproofing are other features to watch out for, particularly if you spend more of your time in the great outdoors than in an office cubicle, and many smartwatches carry an IP67 rating.

 Need more help?